Spine Fellowship Program

 - Bimonthly Spine Journal Club: Every other month a journal club session will occur outside of the work place.
 A classical spine article along with a series of interesting and current articles will be reviewed.
 These sessions are voluntary but provide the fellow and residents who attend a relaxed environment to review spine topics and stay up to date on the current body of spine literature.

-Travis Loidolt, MD
+Travis Loidolt, DO

 Kansas City University School of Medicine